MultiMap 1.0.11

 AddAsync(key, value) ValueTask<bool> Asynchronously adds a key-value pair

-AddRangeAsync(key, values) Task Asynchronously adds multiple values
+AddRangeAsync(key, values) Task<int> Asynchronously adds multiple values; returns count added

-AddRangeAsync(items) Task Asynchronously adds multiple key-value pairs
+AddRangeAsync(items) Task<int> Asynchronously adds multiple key-value pairs; returns count added

 RemoveAsync(key, value) ValueTask<bool> Asynchronously removes a pair